 Fastly is a content delivery network (CDN).
-We serve as an Internet intermediary and offer the Fastly CDN Service to make our customers' transmission of their content to their end users more efficient.
+We serve as an Internet intermediary and offer the Fastly CDN Service to make transmission of your content to your end users more efficient.

-Our customers make content available through their websites and their Internet-accessible (hosted) application programming interfaces (APIs).
-A customer can create content (customer-generated content), as can a customer's end users (user-generated content).
+You can make content available through your websites and Internet-accessible (hosted) application programming interfaces (APIs).
+You can create content (customer-generated content), as can your end users (user-generated content).
 Fastly's CDN Service then makes the transmission of that content (which we sometimes refer to as "content objects") more efficient by automatically storing copies at intermediate locations on a temporary basis.
 The process of storing these copies is known as "caching" and the server locations in which they are stored are referred to as "caches."

-Fastly's caches only receive and process customers' end user requests for content objects.
-Customers decide which objects will be cached, for how long, who can access them, whether they are to be encrypted when transmitted over the Internet, and when the objects will be deleted from the caching service.
-Customers make these decisions by specifically configuring Fastly's CDN Service with these requirements.
+Fastly's caches only receive and process your end user requests for content objects.
+You decide which objects will be cached, for how long, who can access them, whether they are to be encrypted when transmitted over the Internet, and when the objects will be deleted from the caching service.
+You make these decisions by specifically configuring Fastly's CDN Service with these requirements.
 We refer to this configuration process as "provisioning."

-To provision Fastly's CDN service, customers must identify which of their application servers will provide the original content objects for each of their various domains (e.g., company.com, myco.com).
-Their application servers can be physical servers in a customer data center or hosting facility, or applications running on cloud services like Amazon, or any combination.
+To provision Fastly's CDN service, you must identify which of your application servers will provide the original content objects for each of your various domains (e.g., company.com, myco.com).
+Your application servers can be physical servers in a datacenter or hosting facility, or applications running on cloud services like Amazon, or any combination.
 Fastly refers to these source servers as "origin" and "backend" servers interchangeably.

 Each time after the first time an end user requests that same content object, the Fastly cache fulfills requests by retrieving the cached copy from storage (or memory) and immediately delivering it to the end user – the fetch step to the original copy is not repeated until the content object either expires or becomes invalidated.